Stockout Costs Guide

 It’s one thing for a customer to know a product is out of stock before they attempt to purchase it, but it’s another thing when a customer makes a purchase only to find out the item is unavailable.
 This occurs when inventory is poorly managed and stock counts are inaccurate.

-If this happens, you’ll have to have to get in touch with the customer with the bad news and offer a refund.
-The cost of cancelled orders can add up over time and harm your business’s reputation.
+If this happens, you’ll have to get in touch with the customer with the bad news and offer a refund.
+The cost of canceled orders can add up over time and harm your business’s reputation.

 Negative customer reviews and poor customer satisfaction can make or break your ecommerce business.
 If customers regularly see your product is out of stock, they may leave negative reviews on your site or third-party review sites.
 Potential customers can see these reviews and may perceive your brand as unreliable.
-Your negative reviews provide an advantage for brands selling similar products, giving them insight into what your brand is underdelivering on, so they capitalize on it.
+Your negative reviews provide an advantage for brands selling similar products, giving them insight into what your brand is underdelivering on so they capitalise on it.

-How to prevent stockouts for your ecommerce business
+How to prevent stockouts from costing your ecommerce business

 Avoiding an out-of-stock situation is critical for direct-to-consumer brands.
 Customers can look up alternatives in a matter of seconds if your products aren’t readily available.
 Not only do you lose sales and decrease your average order value, but you may also lose potential and returning customers for good, impacting your customer lifetime value.